Sustainability

 Solé Rototom Beach, the festival’s official beach bar, together with the NGO Exodus promotes different collective actions to clean the coast of plastics, cigarette butts and trash and to raise awareness about the need to care for the environment.

 Do you know how much food is thrown away in a year?
-In Spain alone, Spanish households dump 1.5 million tons of food valid for consumption every year.
-A waste that cannot be accepted.
-Therefore, this year we have started a collaboration with the Castellón Food Bank.
+In Spain alone, households throw away 1.5 million tons of edible food annually.
+This waste is unacceptable.
+Therefore, this year we are starting a collaboration with the Food Bank of Castellón.
 How?
-Inviting restaurants and the public on the last day of the festival to donate the surplus food and then redistribute it free of charge, through the charities associated with the Bank, to the people without resources throughout the province.
+By inviting restaurants and the public on the last day of the festival to donate leftover food, which will then be redistributed free of charge through charitable organizations associated with the Bank to people in need throughout the province.

 Commited to the planetfrom the first edition